Vladimir Petrov (diplomat): Intelligence career

-Petrov decided to join the Soviet spy organization, then called the OGPU, in May 1933, while serving in the Navy.
+Petrov joined the Soviet spy organization, then called the OGPU, in May 1933, while serving in the Navy.
 He was subsequently admitted to the Special Cipher Section, which was attached to the Foreign Department of the OGPU.
-His memoir makes clear that his status in this section allowed him to learn many Soviet secrets by reading the top secret ciphers.

-Petrov's joint memoir with his wife Evdokia Petrov's joint memoir, Empire of Fear, gives the following details about his career between 1930 and 1954.
-The book, Empire of Fear, was ghost-written by an ASIO intelligence officer, Michael Thwaites, serialised in newspapers in 1955, and published in book-form in 1956.
+A memoir credited to Vladimir and Evdokia Petrov, Empire of Fear, was ghost-written by an ASIO intelligence officer, Michael Thwaites, serialised in newspapers in 1955, and published in book-form in 1956.
+The memoir makes clear that Petrov's status in the cipher section allowed him to learn many Soviet secrets by reading the top secret documents enciphered.
+It gives the following details about his career between 1930 and 1954: